Quasiconformal Mappings and Neumann Eigenvalues of Divergent Elliptic Operators: Introduction

 So, by the given an $A$-divergent form elliptic operator defined in a domain $\Omega\subset\mathbb C$ we construct an $A$-quasiconformal mapping $\psi: \Omega \to \mathbb D$ with a metric quasiconformality coefficient

 where $\mu$ defined by (\ref{ComDil}).

-On this base, using applications of quasiconformal mappings to the Sobolev type embedding theorems \cite{GG94,GU09}, we prove discreteness of the spectrum of the divergence form elliptic operators $-\textrm{div} [A(z) \nabla f(z)]$ with the Neumann boundary condition and we obtain lower estimates of Neumann eigenvalues in the terms of integrals of derivatives of $A$-quasiconformal mappings.
-Note that $\Omega\subset\mathbb C$ equipped with quasiconformal geometry can be considered as a Riemannian manifold and so these estimates of Neumann eigenvalues closely connected to spectral estimates of the Beltrami-Laplace operator.
+We prove that any $A$-quasiconformal mapping $\varphi: \Omega \to \Omega'$ induces an isometry of the spaces $L^{1,2}_A(\Omega)$ and $L^{1,2}(\Omega')$.
+This is the main technical result of this paper about Sobolev spaces.
+Using applications of quasiconformal mappings to the Sobolev type embedding theorems \cite{GG94,GU09}, we prove discreteness of the spectrum of the divergence form elliptic operators $-\textrm{div} [A(z) \nabla f(z)]$ with the Neumann boundary condition.
+Well-known estimates of constants in the Sobolev-Poincar\'e inequality for the unit disc and the previous isometry result in the framework of the composition operator theory permit us to obtain lower estimates of Neumann eigenvalues in the terms of integrals of derivatives of $A$-quasiconformal mappings for a large class of rough domains that includes a subclass of domains with fractal boundaries (quasidiscs).

+From geometrical point of view it means that we study a class domains $\Omega\subset\mathbb C$ equipped with the corresponding quasiconformal geometry.
+Any such domain can be considered as a Riemannian manifold and we suppose that our estimates of Neumann eigenvalues are closely connected to spectral estimates of the Beltrami-Laplace operator.